mustafamerttunali/deep-learning-training-gui/README.md

 ![Training](https://github.com/mustafamerttunali/Deep-Learning-Training-GUI/blob/master/doc_images/training%20-%20set%20your%20model%20(1).png)

 7. You must enter the path where your dataset is located.
 For example, I want to select the ```flower_photos``` folder in the datasets and I will write to the form element like this: ```datasets/flower_photos```
-8.Split the dataset, we need to specify what percentage of the training data we will use as a test.
+8. Split the dataset, we need to specify what percentage of the training data we will use as a test.
-9.Pre-trained Models - Currently only MobileNetV2 is available, but in future versions you can easily select other pre-trained models for fine-tuning.
+9. Pre-trained Models - Currently only MobileNetV2 is available, but in future versions you can easily select other pre-trained models for fine-tuning.
 10. CPU / GPU - You need to specify whether you want to train on the GPU or CPU (the first version will automatically run on the GPU).
 11. Number Of Classes -  I'll go again from the flower_photos example.
 There are 5 separate folders under the ```flower_photos``` folder.
 This is our class count.
 When you train your own data set, you have to create as many folders here as you have classes.
 12. Batch Size - Specifies whether the training samples are uploaded to the training network in escapes.
 If you have a 1080 Ti or better GPU, you can set it to 64 or 128.
 The higher Batch Size, less noise that the model learns.